-Transect G

-This transect has several honey mesquite shrubs on the east side, but the west side is dominated by saltbush (Atriplex sp.).
+Transect G This transect has several honey mesquite shrubs on the east side, but the west side is dominated by saltbush (Atriplex sp.).

-Transect H

-This transect has some Fremont cottonwood saplings, along with an open honey mesquite woodland and tall ruderal vegetation (mowed in late fall) on the west side.
+Transect H This transect has some Fremont cottonwood saplings, along with an open honey mesquite woodland and tall ruderal vegetation on the west side.
 The east side is a dry pond and now a ruderal field.

-Transect I

-This transect has two small willow trees in a field dominated by tumbleweed on the south side, while the north side is an alfalfa field on property adjacent to the project area.
+Transect I This transect has two small willow trees in a field dominated by tumbleweed on the south side, while the north side is an alfalfa field on property adjacent to the project area.

-Special-Status Species Criteria

-In evaluating the potential presence of special-status species, the following criteria were used to determine which species should be included:

-- Bird species listed, or proposed for listing, as threatened or endangered under the ESA (50 CFR 17.11 [listed animals], and various notices in the Federal Register [proposed species]); - bird species that are candidates for possible future listing as threatened or endangered under the ESA (61 FR 40: 7596-7613, February 28, 1996); - bird species listed, or proposed for listing, by the State of California as threatened or endangered under CESA (14 CCR 670.5); - bird species that meet the definitions of rare or endangered under CEQA (CEQA Guidelines, Section 15380); - bird species of special concern to CDFG (CDFG in preparation [birds, Shuford and Gardali 2008]; . - bird species fully protected in California (California Fish and Game Code, Section 3511 [birds]; and . - bird species included in CDFG's list of special animals and monitored by the California Natural Diversity Database (CNDDB).
+Special-Status Species Criteria In evaluating the potential presence of special-status species, the following criteria were used to determine which species should be included: - Bird species listed, or proposed for listing, as threatened or endangered under the ESA (50 CFR 17.11 [listed animals], • and various notices in the Federal Register [proposed species]); - bird species that are candidates for possible future listing as threatened or endangered under the ESA (61 FR 40: 7596-7613, February 28, 1996); - bird species listed, or proposed for listing, by the State of California as threatened or endangered under CESA (14 CCR 670.5); - bird species that meet the definitions of rare or endangered under CEQA (CEQA Guidelines, Section 15380); - bird species of special concern to CDFG (CDFG in preparation [birds, Shuford and Gardali 2008]; - bird species fully protected in California (California Fish and Game Code, Section 3511 [birds]; and - bird species included in CDFG's list of special animals and monitored by the California Natural Diversity Database (CNDDB).
+Results Two hundred and nine species of birds have been recorded thus far at the Kern Water Bank during water bird, upland bird and raptor surveys since this project began in mid October 2011 (Appendix A).
+Many of those are discussed below or in the previous reports (Sterling Wildlife Biology, 27 April 2012, 9 December 2013, and 1 June 2015).
+Upland Birds One hundred and twelve species of birds were detected during the upland bird surveys.
+Of the nine transects, Transects A and C have the largest number of species with seventy-eight and seventy-seven, respectively (Figure 2).
+Although species richness (number of species) did not vary greatly over time in each transect, numbers of birds counted fluctuated greatly (Figures 3-11).
+Transects with the most birds contained mesquite and/or willow trees although Transect I with its grassland and alfalfa harbored large numbers of sparrows during the winter.
+Figure 2.
+Cumulative Number of Species Found in each Transect